-- Tracy Beaker, of Jacqueline Wilson's The Story of Tracy Beaker, The Dare Game, and Starring Tracy Beaker has an example of this in the first book, with an on-the-money illustration by Nick Sharratt.
-However, she doesn't do it for a boy, but because an author is coming to her care home and she wants to make an impression.
+- The Story of Tracy Beaker has an example with an on-the-money illustration by Nick Sharratt.
+However, Tracy doesn't do it for a boy, but because an author is coming to her care home and she wants to make an impression.
 She does.
 The author, Cam Lawson, later becomes her foster mother.
 The worst part is that she doesn't even realize why people are laughing...

 - Letty Chubb in the Teenage Worrier book series had several of these.
 She has dyed her hair orange, ruined her mother's expensive ballgown by stepping on the hem while wearing heels, broken out in a rash because of her allergy to perfume, and more.

 - Mara Wilson talks about this in her autobiography Where Am I Now?
 True Stories of Girlhood and Accidental Fame, and the result was putting eye shadow on her eyebrows.
 A fellow classmate saw this and told her "eye shadow goes on your eyes".
 Mara called the girl a bitch and got "I'm a bitch who knows how to put on eye shadow" as a response.